What Is Trauma-Focused Cognitive Behavioral Therapy?

 What Is TF-CBT?

-It is based on evidence, and it's been seen to be quite effective towards someone who is experiencing different or single traumas.
+It is based on evidence, and it's been seen to be quite useful towards someone who is experiencing different or single traumas.
 Those who can provide TF-CBT can help the younger crowd overcome their trauma before it develops into something much worse.

 History Of TF-CBT

-As they researched, they tried five different trials, all controlled, and this helped show the effectiveness CBT can have.
+As they researched, they tried five different trials, all controlled, and this helped show the effectiveness that CBT can have.
 Since then, other researchers have studied TF-CBT as well and have found it to be quite effective for treating the younger crowd.

-How Does It Work?
+How Does TF-CBT Work?

 When trauma happens, it can be hard for everyone involved in it to be able to process their feelings about the situation.
-TF-CBT can help all parties be able to process the thoughts and get past the thoughts that can lead to PTSD, stress, depression, and other negative emotions.
+TF-CBT can help all parties address their thoughts and get past the ones that can lead to PTSD, stress, depression, and other negative emotions.
 When one experiences trauma, they may mismanage their emotions.
-TF-CBT aims for people to be able to manage emotions in a way that is much healthier.
-To do this, they may go to an environment that is a safe place.
+TF-CBT aims for people to be able to manage emotions in a much healthier way.
+To do this, they may go to a safe and familiar environment.
 This allows the children to express their emotions in a stable comfort zone.
 Once they're able to do this, CBT and other therapies are given.
-The ones affected by the trauma can learn that trauma can distort one's perception and that there are different, healthier ways to cope when it comes to trauma and perception.
+Those affected can learn that trauma can distort one's perception and that there are healthier ways to cope with it.

 What Can TF-CBT Treat?

 One may wonder how effective TF-CBT is.
-IT's quite effective, and research has proved that young people who are experiencing the consequences of trauma can respond well.
+It's quite useful, and research has proved that young people who are experiencing the consequences of trauma can respond well.
 There have been 11 studies on TF-CBT, and they all have shown that it is quite useful for depression, PTSD, anxiety, and other side effects associated with trauma.
 The more sessions one has, the more effective it is.
 This is because TF-CBT is designed around the mind of a child or a teenager.
 They cope with trauma differently, and a counselor needs to get into the head of those who are dealing with the trauma to face it head-on.

 If a teen is suicidal or is abusing drugs, they may not be able to benefit as well.
 Or, their symptoms may worsen in the beginning.
 It can still be quite effective, but the problem comes when a child or teen is in danger.
-If paced correctly, TF-CBT can still be effective, but there may need to be another approach beforehand.
-Dialectical behavior therapy may be used.
-If a teen has self-harm or issues with running away, there may be benefits, and it can help them stop negative behaviors.
+If done at the right pace, TF-CBT can still be useful, but there may need to be another approach beforehand.
+In this case, Dialectical Behavior Therapy is a suitable solution.
+If a teen has self-harm issues or problems with running away, there may be benefits, and it can help them stop negative behaviors.
 As you can tell, TF-CBT is quite beneficial for children and teens who have trauma issues.